sec-fortress/Practical-Ethical-Hacking-Notes/Attacking Active Directory$ Initial Attack Vectors/SMB Relay Attacks/SMB Relay Attacks Lab.md

 Now we can startup the `ntlmrelayx.py` tool, if you don't have it, you can download it from [here](https://github.com/fortra/impacket/blob/impacket_0_9_19/examples/ntlmrelayx.py) and move it to `/usr/bin`

+> If you are still having problem with ntlmrelayx not working, you can download this [tool](https://github.com/Dewalt-arch/pimpmykali) officially made by the TCM members to fix things